-NET Cancer is very heavily associated with diarrhea, either as a symptom of one of the NET Syndromes (yes there is more than one …..) or as a result of surgery or certain other treatments.
+Certain types of Neuroendocrine Cancer are very heavily associated with diarrhea, either as a symptom of one of the NET Syndromes (yes there is more than one …..) or as a result of surgery or certain other treatments.
 Occasionally, these symptoms and side effects can all combine to make it quite a nasty side effect; and for some a debilitating condition.

 I must admit to being surprised to find myself with feelings of constipation 4 or 5 years after my treatment and I’ve set about trying to find out why that might be.
 To understand why I’ve got to this stage, I needed to assess the history of my treatment and what I’ve changed in an attempt to improve my Quality of Life (QoL) – I feel there is a strong connection.

 When I underwent my primary surgery (Nov 2010), my surgeon said it would take months for my ‘digestive system’ to return to some form of normality.
 I soon found out what he meant, I seemed to be permanently affixed to a toilet seat (plenty of reading opportunities though ….. every cloud!).
 I suddenly realised that I needed to start looking seriously at my diet.
 I did find some improvements by trying to eat things that would bulk up my stools vs trying to avoid things that might increase frequency (i.e. I wanted a reduction in frequency combined with a bulkier stool).
 Eventually, I settled on a regime for the first couple of years and to be honest, I didn’t need to change my diet in any radical sense.
 I was also determined not to take any medication (I was taking enough) and wanted this to work as natural as possible.

 Things were still not ideal and in 2013, I even remember saying to my Oncologist that although I was never misdiagnosed with IBS, I felt like I now had it.
-I decided to attack this issue following professional advice from one of the eminent experts in the NET specialist dietician world – Tara Whyand.
+I decided to attack this issue following professional advice from one of the eminent experts in the NET specialist dietitian world – Tara Whyand.
 My regime was now based on science (although it isn’t really an exact type!), that is checking the nutrient levels were OK (particularly ADEK and B12), taking supplements to help with deficiencies, tackling things such as malabsorption and diet.

-At the beginning of this year, I was making excellent progress and my frequency was now once or twice per day – i.e. I felt like a normal bloke 🙂 Quality was not consistently good but I’m of the opinion, this may be something I need to live with.
-Stomach cramps were reduced, gas and bloating reduced (I’m fairly confident that was down to probiotics).
+I was making excellent progress and my frequency was now once or twice per day – i.e. I felt like a normal bloke 🙂 Quality was not consistently good but I’m of the opinion, this may be something I need to live with.
+Stomach cramps were reduced, gas and bloating reduced (I’m fairly confident that was mainly down to probiotics).
 Happy days, my strategy has worked.
 I reduced my ‘visits’ by 300% without any medicine.

 However …. have you noticed, there’s always a ‘however’ with NET cancer?

-Although I’m generally well, this year has highlighted that the balance is not quite right.
-My ‘visits’ seem to last longer due to a consistent feeling of incomplete emptying – i.e. movement is OK but is followed by what seems like constipation.
+Although I’m generally well, I did start to think in 2016 that the balance was not quite right.
+My ‘visits’ were starting to last longer due to a consistent feeling of incomplete emptying – i.e. movement is OK but is followed by what seems like constipation.
 Additionally, I’ve had three major episodes of constipation and pain with no ‘movement’ for 24-36 hours.
 This happened in May, September and December 2016.
 My diary now has ‘zero’ entries in the daily bowel movements column, something I never thought I would see again in my lifetime!

 So … am I a victim of my own dietary regime success?
-That’s what I’m currently thinking ….. and I’m intending to work with my health professionals to address this issue.
-The GP who assessed my constipation and pain in September has told me to stop taking a Calcium/Vit D supplement which was prescribed by the same practice at the beginning of the year (….long story but it was a counter to an osteoporosis risk that I have via long-term use of Clexane blood thinners – I no longer take this type of blood thinner).
+Possibly.
+The GP who assessed my constipation and pain in September has told me to stop taking a Calcium supplement which was prescribed by the same practice at the beginning of the year (….long story but it was a counter to an osteoporosis risk that I have via long-term use of Clexane blood thinners – I no longer take this type of blood thinner).
 Calcium can slow your system down apparently.
-I already get enough calcium and vitamin D through the normal channels plus supplements, so low risk.
-I also upped my dosage of probiotics earlier this year from 5 billion to 20 billion as I remember that had a minor effect on gas and frequency improvement.
-I’ve reversed that to see what happens, and going OK so far.
-I’m now tinkering with my diet again, reducing my fibre intake and then build up again slowly.
-Additionally, I could probably do with more exercise and more water!
+I already get enough calcium (and vitamin D) through the normal channels plus supplements, so it was a low risk action.
+I tinkered with my diet again, reducing my fibre intake and then built up again slowly.
+Additionally, I could probably do with more water!
 Perhaps my Lanreotide is having some effect too?